Development Tools

 A URL for the source is not supported.

 Convert one .textproto file to a Gherkin .feature file.
-There are two steps to the conversion:

 source:

-A .textproto test case file from the CEL-spec repository.
+A .textproto test case file from the cel-spec repository.

 output: